remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 - 2 Go of RAM
 - 1 CPU

-Depend of the number of VMs, containers, and, operating system used, you want to run simultaneously.
+This depends of the number of VMs, containers, and, operating system used, you want to run simultaneously.
 At the end of the installation, 4 devices will be installed and configured :

-- 3 containers with Debian 11.4, Alpine 3.15, Ubuntu Server 20.04 LTS
+- 3 containers with Debian 11.4, Alpine Edge, Ubuntu Server 24.04 LTS
 - 1 VM Alpine 3.10

-The 5th device, called "Migration" is another Alpine to use to configure, at the end of the installation, a 6th container, a DHCP service.
+The 5th device, called "Migration" is another Debian used for configuration.
+At the end of the installation, a 6th container with a DHCP service must be created.

 ## Installation of the front

 ### Retrieve the RemoteLabz Front source
-A remotelabz directory will be create on your home directory.
+A remotelabz directory will be created on your home directory.
 ```bash
 cd ~
 git clone https://github.com/remotelabz/remotelabz.git --branch master